dmccuskey/DMC-Corona-Library/README.md

-**Note: _Version 2.0 of DMC Corona Lib is close to being released so I would think about using that version intead.
+**Note: _Version 2.0 of DMC Corona Lib is close to being released so I would think about using that version instead.
 Right now those changes are in branch `dmc_corona-2.x`_**

 **All of the individual dmc modules have been moved to their own repos.
 Current examples can be found there too.**